We are pleased to announce that we have launched a number of postgraduate taught courses to commence in January 2023.

 How do I apply for a course?
 Is there an application deadline?

 You can apply for one of our January entry courses online.
-We'd recommend applying as soon as possible to ensure a place on your chosen course and to allow plenty of time to complete any necessary requirements before you join us.
+The deadline for applications is 12th December 2021 but we recommend applying as soon as possible to ensure a place on your chosen course and to allow plenty of time to complete any necessary requirements before you join us.

 What happens after I've applied for a course?